Illinois could soon become America's first 'junk' state

 A downgrade could make things even worse by causing borrowing costs to rise and giving investors even more reason to avoid its debt.

-"Illinois is now at risk of entering a negative credit spiral," Standard & Poor's warned on June 1.
+"Illinois is now at risk of entering a negative credit spiral," S&P warned on June 1.

 Illinois already has the dishonor of being the state with the lowest credit rating, which is like a credit score for major companies and governments.